Guide To The Missouri Assessment Program

 Timing will vary depending on the grade and level of the student, but the majority of testlets take between 5 and 20 minutes.

-NOTE: Districts may optionally administer the MAP-A ELA assessments to students in grade 9, 10, and 12, Math in grades 9 and 10 and the Science assessment in grades 3, 4, 6, 7, 9, 10, and 12 for local assessment use.
+NOTE: Districts may optionally administer the MAP-A ELA assessments to students in grade 9, 10, and 12; Math in grades 9 and 10; and the Science assessment in grades 3, 4, 6, 7, 9, 10, and 12 for local assessment use.
 Please refer to Special Education Form E.

-Among others, the following resources are available to help prepare test administrators and students for the assessment:
+The following resources are available to help prepare test administrators and students for the assessment:

-Released Testlets – https://dynamiclearningmaps.org/about/tests/releasedtestlets
+Released Testlets

-Released testlets provide examples of what testlets students might face during DLM assessments are like.
-They feature the same rigor, design, and quality of real DLM testlets.
-The released testlet documents show what appears on-screen when students are taking a testlet.
+Released testlets provide examples of what students might face during DLM assessments and feature the same rigor, design, and quality of operational DLM testlets.Training Videos

 It is also recommended that teachers familiarize themselves with the following manuals and guides:

-Overview - ACCESS For ELLs
+- Overview - WIDA ACCESS

 Overview – ACCESS for ELLs Assessments